gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the new incubating features or changes to existing incubating features in this Gradle release.

-### More robust dependency resolve rules
+### Substituting dependencies via dependency resolve rules

-The dependency resolve rules introduced in Gradle 1.4 are getting more robust.
+Gradle 1.4 introduced the ability to dynamically change the version of a dependency to be resolved via dependency resolve rules.
-It is now possible to change group, name and/or version of a requested dependency when it is resolved.
+It is now possible to change the group, name and/or version of a requested dependency, allowing a dependency to be substituted with a completely different dependency during resolution.
-Previously, only the version could be updated via a dependency resolve rule.

     configurations.all {
         resolutionStrategy.eachDependency { DependencyResolveDetails details ->